 There are many alternatives to the Skullcandy Grind True Wireless Earbuds that don’t break the bank.
 If you need durable earbuds, check out the Jabra Elite 3, which features an IP55 rating and great sound.
 You even get a companion app to optimize your general experience and, of course, access updates.

-You can also find premium features such as active noise cancelling in sub-$100 earbuds.
+You can also find premium features such as active noise canceling in sub-$100 earbuds.
 The Nothing Ear 1 delivers ANC alongside good sound and some handy features in its companion app.
 It looks a lot like the Apple AirPods Pro and actually performs quite well compared to Apple’s earphones.
 The Ear 1 buds aren’t as durable as the Grind True Wireless but you do get wireless charging, better battery life, and significantly better mic quality in exchange.

 Frequently asked questions about the Skullcandy Grind True Wireless Earbuds